yazoink/nixos/documentation.md

 # Documentation

 Mainly so I remember how this thing works.

+Basically, there's two "levels" of this config.
+The higher level consists of the custom configuration options declared in `options/default.nix` and set in `nixos/<hostname>/default.nix` and the lower level is everything else.
+The higher level allows for easy toggling and changing of anything that might need toggling or changing across the system.
+Ideally, once a host is set up, these are the only options that need to be touched for its configuration.

-## Global Custom Options
+## Custom Configuration Options

-The custom options defined in `options/default.nix` for system configuration.
-These options should be defined in `nixos/<hostname>/default.nix`.
+Refer to `options/default.nix`.
+These must be set in `nixos/<hostname>/default.nix`.

-### myOptions.defaultApps

-Default applications.
-See `options/default.nix` for the supported types of applications and their options.

-### myOptions.defaultApps.\<type>.command

-Command to launch the app.

-### myOptions.defaultApps.\<type>.desktopFile

-Name of the desktop entry file.

-### myOptions.userAccount

-Settings for the user account.

-### myOptions.userAccount.username

-Sets the username.

-### myOptions.desktopTheme

-Configure the desktop theme.

-### myOptions.desktopTheme.name

-Sets the theme to use.
-See `nixos/modules/nixos/features/theme/themes` for options.
-There are image previews for some of the themes in the folders.

-### myOptions.desktopTheme.wallpaper

-Path to the desktop wallpaper.

-### myOptions.desktopTheme.fonts.terminal.name

-Set the terminal font.
-See `nixos/modules/nixos/features/theme/fonts/terminal` for available options.

-### myoptions.desktoptheme.fonts.desktop.name

-Set the desktop font.
-See `nixos/modules/nixos/features/theme/fonts/desktop` for available options.

-### myOptions.desktopTheme.fonts.\<desktop/terminal>.size

-Set the terminal/desktop font size.

-### myOptions.desktopTheme.terminalPadding

-Set the terminal padding.

-### myOptions.desktopTheme.sddm

-Configure the SDDM theme.

-### myOptions.desktopTheme.sddm.scale

-Sets the scale for the SDDM theme.

-### myOptions.desktopTheme.sddm.wallpaper

-Path to the wallpaper to use for the SDDM theme.

-### myOptions.desktopTheme.firefoxCss.\<name>.enable

-Enables Firefox userChrome.css themes.
-Not recommended to enable more than one at once.

-### myOptions.desktopTheme.firefoxCss.shyfox.wallpaper

-Path to the new tab background image.

-### myOptions.bundles

-Bundles of modules.

-### myOptions.bundles.base.enable

-Enables the base features needed for a TTY-only setup.

-### myOptions.bundles.base.starshipFormat

-Set the Starship prompt theme/format (1-3).

-### myOptions.bundles.desktopBase.enable

-Enables the base features needed for a desktop including a window manager, display manager, web browser and other basic utilities.
-This module automatically enables `myOptions.bundles.base`.

-### myOptions.bundles.desktopBase.windowManager

-Choose which window manager to install.

-#### Options:

-- hyprland (default)
-- sway

-### myOptions.bundles.desktopBase.displayManager

-Choose which display manager to install.

-#### Options:

-- sddm (default)
-- regreet

-### myOptions.bundles.desktopFull.enable

-Enables all desktop features including music players, media editors, libreoffice, vesktop, etc.
-This module automatically enables `myOptions.bundles.desktopBase`.

-### myOptions.bundles.desktopFull.vesktop.bloat

-Disabling this installs less vesktop plugins.

-### myOptions.features.\<name>.enable

-Enable individual applications/services/etc which may not need to be included on every host, thus excluding them from bundles.
-See `options/default.nix` for the available features.

-### myOptions.hardwareFeatures.\<name>.enable

-Enable features related to specific hardware.
-See `options/default.nix`.

-### myOptions.hardwareFeatures.laptop.touchpadScrollFactor

-Scroll factor to set for laptop touchpad in Hyprland.

-## Custom Options (local to features)
+## Lower Level Custom Options

 The options which are not intended for use outside `modules/`.
-The global custom options are essentially an abstraction for this part of the config.
+The hiigher level custom options are essentially an abstraction for this part of the config.

 ### bundles.\<bundle>.\<name>.enable